kovidgoyal/calibre/manual/gui.rst

 Now you can access your saved search in the Tag Browser under "Searches".
 A single click will allow you to reuse any arbitrarily complex search easily, without needing to re-create it.

-Virtual Libraries
+Virtual libraries
 -------------------

-A :guilabel:`Virtual Library` is a way to pretend that your calibre library has only a few books instead of its full collection.
+A :guilabel:`Virtual library` is a way to pretend that your calibre library has only a few books instead of its full collection.
 This is an excellent way to partition your large collection of books into smaller, manageable chunks.
 To learn how to create and use virtual libraries, see the tutorial: